Caulfield Grammar School: Sport

 Students from Years 5 to 12 participate in school sport as part of the APS competition.
 Caulfield Grammar was one of the founding members of the Schools' Association of Victoria in 1882, but when the legitimacy of the association's amateur status was questioned, Caulfield Grammar and Brighton Grammar School formed the Schools' Amateur Athletic Association of Victoria in 1911 (renamed the Associated Grammar Schools of Victoria in 1921), and were joined by other Melbourne private and church schools in the competition.
 In 1958, Caulfield Grammar accepted an offer to join the Associated Public Schools of Victoria.

-The APS was Victoria's most competitive school sporting association, and after initially poor results the school introduced compulsory involvement in sporting teams in 1958 in an attempt to improve its performance.
+After initially poor results the school introduced compulsory involvement in sporting teams in 1958 in an attempt to improve its performance.
 Caulfield Grammar currently holds an APS record for winning 12 consecutive APS Boys' Athletics Championships from 1994 to 2005, and has won numerous 1st Division premierships throughout its history.
 The First XVIII football team won 18 consecutive premierships from 1913 to 1930 – the longest championship run for a Caulfield Grammar Firsts team.

-For students from Years 5 to 12, inter-school sport is a compulsory activity.
-Teams usually train twice a week, often travelling between Caulfield and Wheelers Hill or to other sporting venues, and play matches against other APS schools on Saturdays.
-Sports played include cricket, football, rowing, athletics and swimming.
-A United Kingdom Cricket and Tennis tour every three years sees Caulfield Grammar students play matches against students from such schools as Eton College and The King's School, Canterbury.

 The main facilities for sport are shared over both Caulfield and Wheelers Hill campus.
 At Caulfield Grammar, the Lindsay Thompson Centre is used for indoor sports such as basketball and netball, and the Alfred Mills Oval is the traditional home of the First XI cricket and First XVIII football teams.
-The oval has been a venue of matches in the 2004 Commonwealth Bank Under 19 Cricket Championships, and the venue for a match between the England women's cricket team and the Victoria Spirit women's team in January 2008.
-Wheelers Hill includes four sports ovals, AstroTurf tennis and hockey courts, and outdoor netball courts.
+The oval has been a venue of matches in the 2004 Commonwealth Bank Under 19 Cricket Championships.

-APS & AGSV/APS Premierships

-Caulfield Grammar School has won the following APS and AGSV/APS premierships.